roberm9/oss-repo-template/labs/lab-01/report.md

 BLOCKY:
 ![maze](https://user-images.githubusercontent.com/95317029/171074495-2a97558e-e88b-4d9c-b67b-fa47541b8c30.PNG)
 My process:
-I first tried to solve this through trial and error, but of course quickly got no where.
+I first tried to solve this through trial and error, but of course that quickly went nowhere.
 I then looked for a simple way to go about it without any code.
 Aka, solve the problem first, then code it.
 I realize this maze is easily solved by hugging the left wall, so then I just had to find logic that did exactly that, and thus got the solution.